NH5pml30/WrigglePie/README.md

 - use of automatic parser generators (alex + happy)
 - LALR(1) bottom-up parser (and very simple regex lexer) generator

-## Algorithms, Data Structures, Probability Theory & Programming
+## Algorithms and Data Structures, Probability Theory & Programming
 Tasks are in .pdf or .md files

 ## Discrete Maths